cesbo/help/en/alta/quick-start/reset-password.md

+---
+description: 'Forgotten password could be reset by administrator.
+There are two ways to do it: web interface and wizard'
+---

 # Reset Password

 Forgotten password could be reset by administrator.
 There are two ways to do it: web interface and wizard.